Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models

+The EM algorithm of Sect. \ref{sec:EM} is implemented in the \texttt{lognGPD} \texttt{R} package \citep{CRAN:lognGPD}.
+In addition to estimation, calculation of bootstrap standard errors is supported and carried out via parallel computing.
+Functions for random number simulation and density evaluation are also available.

 To assess the computational burden of the three approaches, we sample and estimate each of the three models considered so far, i.e. the static lognormal-GPD mixture, the composite lognormal-Pareto (Case 1) and the dynamic lognormal-GPD (Case 2).
-Notice that the three methods are always used in the correctly-specified setup.
-In all cases, the sample size is $n=500$.
+We use all methods in all setups, hence each of them is correctly-specified in turn.
+The sample size is $n=500$.

-The average computing times (in seconds) based on 1000 replications are as follows: \begin{itemize} \item 0.145 for the static EM with true parameter values $p=0.9$, $\mu = 0$, $\sigma = 0.5$, $\xi = 0.5$, $\beta = 3.5$; \item 0.015 for the composite lognormal-Pareto distribution (Case 1) with parameters $\sigma = 0.5$, $\alpha = 2$, $x_{min} = 5$; \item 40.96 for the Cauchy-lognormal-GPD dynamic mixture (Case 2), with true parameter values $\mu_c=1$, $\tau = 2$, $\mu=0$, $\sigma = 0.5$, $\xi = 0.5$, $\beta = 3.5$. \end{itemize} The EM-based approach is not as fast as MLE estimation of the lognormal-Pareto distribution, which is not surprising, given that the EM algorithm is known to be rather slow (see, e.g., \citealp[Section 3.9]{mcl08}).
+The outcomes in Table \ref{tab:times} suggest that the EM-based approach is not as fast as MLE estimation of the lognormal-Pareto distribution, which is not surprising, given that the EM algorithm is known to be rather slow (see, e.g., \citealp[Section 3.9]{mcl08}).
 However, it is much faster than MLE in Case 2.